 Q: How much will I pay to use the express lanes?

 A: The cost of using the express lanes is variable, meaning it will change depending on the demand for the express lanes at a given time of day.
 If more drivers want to use the lanes, the toll will be higher.
 If fewer drivers want to use the lanes, the toll will be lower.
 Toll rates will be posted on highly visible signage so drivers can decide if the toll is worth paying before entering the lanes.
 Once in the lanes, drivers pay the toll amount posted when they entered the express lanes for the duration of that trip, even if the toll changes while in the lanes.

 Q: How is the price determined?

-A: The North Carolina Turnpike Authority (NCTA) sets the toll rates based on how many drivers choose to avoid the congestion in general purpose lanes at a given time.
-When the number of vehicles in the express lanes is low, the toll is lower in order to encourage use.
+A: The tolls will be based on how many drivers choose to avoid the congestion in general purpose lanes at any given time.
+When the number of vehicles in the express lanes is low, the toll is lower.
 As the number of vehicles in the express lanes increases, the toll rises to prevent the lanes from being overwhelmed with congestion.
 The toll rate fluctuates throughout the day to provide travel time reliability for drivers who choose to use them.